GuidoPenta/GuidoPenta/README.md

 ### This is your daily fortune cookie quote:

-> 🥠 Your fortune said you need to make a donation.
-Follow the Paypal link.
+> 🥠 A foolish man listens to his heart.
+A wise man listens to cookies.

 ### Where you can find me